INSO-TUWien/Binocular/docs/DATABASE.md

 # Database Scheme

 This document lists all collections and connections of the ArangoDB Database used by Binocular.
-Complicated connections such as `branches-files-files` and `commits-files-stakeholders` are explained in detail.
+Complicated connections such as `branches-files-files` and `commits-files-users` are explained in detail.

 Note: Collections may have different attributes, depending on the source of the data (GitLab, GitHub).